Nexstar Media Group: 2020–2024: Launch of NewsNation and acquisition of The CW

+In December 2024, Nexstar acquired additional ownership of The CW, increasing its ownership stake from 75% to 77.1%.

-Proposed acquisition of Tegna and Jimmy Kimmel Live! pre-emption (2025–present)
+2025–present: Acquisition of Tegna and Jimmy Kimmel Live! pre-emption

 On July 23, 2025, the Eighth Circuit Court of Appeals struck down a longstanding Federal Communications Commission (FCC) rule prohibiting ownership of two of the four highest-rated stations in a single media market, which in most areas applied to stations owned or affiliated with the Big Four television networks, likely requiring the FCC to formally repeal the rule as part of the quadrennial ownership rulemaking process.
 This ruling spurred the Nexstar–Tegna deal as well as several other transactions undertaken by rival broadcaster Gray Media (including purchases of stations owned by Allen Media Group and Block Communications), despite many of these transactions requiring formal changes to broadcast ownership regulations.

 On August 19, Nexstar announced its intent to acquire Tegna for $6.2 billion; the acquisition would give it 265 stations in total, serving 80% of U.S. television households.
 In an interview with CNBC, Sook stated that the purchase was a move to "[play] offense and defense to maintain a vital industry for America and a vital resource for information", and place Nexstar "on a level playing field with Big Tech" in a "fragmented and rapidly evolving marketplace".
 Sook stated that in the 35 markets where this would create duopolies, Nexstar planned to keep station operations "autonomous".
 The agreement came ahead of a possible loosening of FCC ownership limits by the second Trump administration.

 On September 17, Nexstar announced that it would pull Jimmy Kimmel Live! from its ABC stations, following remarks by host Jimmy Kimmel during the September 15 episode that accused the second Trump administration of characterizing the suspect in the assassination of Charlie Kirk as "anything other than one of them, and doing everything they can to score political points from it".
 Nexstar said the remark was "offensive and insensitive at a critical time in our national political discourse, and we do not believe they reflect the spectrum of opinions, views, or values of the local communities in which we are located".
 After Sinclair also pulled the program, ABC ultimately suspended Jimmy Kimmel Live! indefinitely.